-The Hybrid Influence COI looks at how state and non-state actors conduct influence activities targeted at participating states and institutions as part of a hybrid campaign.
-The COI looks at how hostile state actors use influence tools in ways that attempt to sow instability or curtail the sovereignty of other nations and the independence of institutions.
+The Hybrid Influence COI looks at how state and non-state actors conduct influence activities targeted at Participating States and institutions as part of a hybrid campaign.
+The COI analyzes how hostile state actors use influence tools in ways that attempt to subvert democracy, sow instability, or curtail the sovereignty of other nations and the independence of institutions.

 The focus is on the behaviours, activities and tools that a hostile actor might use, rather than focusing exclusively on one actor at the expense of others.
-The goal of the community is to equip its practitioners with the tools they need to recognise, deter or respond to hybrid threats.
-The COI works closely with a wide range of individuals and organisations across both the public and the private sector to fulfill this mission.
+The goal of the community is to equip its practitioners with the tools they need to recognize, deter and respond to hybrid threats.
+The COI works closely with a wide range of individuals and organizations across both the public and the private sectors to fulfil this mission.

-Together with practitioners we identified the need to look for a more proactive and preventive approach to countering hybrid threats.
-Rich deterrence theory and practice suggested the right elements for such approach, so the first phase of the project explored how deterrence applies against hybrid threats and culminated in the publication of the Deterrence Playbook.
+Together with practitioners, we have recognized the need to seek a more proactive and preventive approach to countering hybrid threats.
+Rich deterrence theory and practice suggested the right elements for such an approach, so the first phase of the project explored how deterrence applies against hybrid threats, and culminated in the publication of the Deterrence Playbook.
 The playbook embraces the key principles of deterrence and fits them into a policy planning model.

-This is a new project for 20/21 and incorporates elements of work that the COI has previously undertaken on training to counter election interference and situational awareness.
-The work will strengthen the capability of participating states to monitor, detect and counter state and non-state sponsored disinformation through the use of open source intelligence, engagement with private companies (in particular social media companies), and developing states understanding of StratCom as a tool to respond to malign interference, on which the team works closely with the NATO Centre of Excellence for Strategic Communication.
+This workstrand incorporates elements of work that the COI has previously undertaken on training to counter election interference and heighten situational awareness.
+The work aims to strengthen the capability of Participating States to monitor, detect and counter state and non-state sponsored disinformation through the use of open-source intelligence (OSINT), engagement with private companies, and developing states’ understanding of strategic communications as a tool to respond to malign interference, on which the team works closely with the NATO Centre of Excellence for Strategic Communication.

-The need for this work is driven by the increasing use by states of other entities in order to influence, manipulate and obstruct.
-While the use of hybrid tactics by State Actors has received a lot of attention, the understanding of the nature of the threat that the NSAs, in their many different forms, pose is more limited.
-Finding effective countermeasures is made more challenging by the great variety of NSAs that may be used as proxies, which makes it difficult to find effective means to detect and counter them, and by the fact that applying such measures run the risk of interfering with rights and freedoms that are essential in democratic market economies.
+The need for this work is driven by the increasing use by states of other entities in order to influence, manipulate and obstruct targeted societies.
+Finding effective countermeasures is made challenging by the great variety of NSAs that may be used as proxies, which makes it difficult to find effective means to detect and counter them, and by the fact that applying such measures runs the risk of interfering with rights and freedoms that are essential in democratic market economies.